 Your executive summary is a document that anyone, from project contributors to executive stakeholders, should be able to read and understand.
 Remember that you’re much closer to the daily work and individual tasks than your stakeholders will be, so read your executive summary once over to make sure there’s no unnecessary jargon.
 Where you can, explain the jargon, or skip it all together.

 Your executive summary is just that—a summary.
-If you find yourself getting into the nitty-gritty of specific tasks, due dates, and attachments, try taking a step back and asking yourself if that information really belongs in your executive summary.
+If you find yourself getting into the details of specific tasks, due dates, and attachments, try taking a step back and asking yourself if that information really belongs in your executive summary.
 Some details are important—you want your summary to be actionable and engaging.
 But keep in mind that the wealth of information in your project will be captured in your work management tool, not your executive summary.

 You know this project inside and out, but your stakeholders won’t.
 Once you’ve written your executive summary, take a second look to make sure the summary can stand on its own.
 Is there any context your stakeholders need in order to understand the summary?
 If so, weave it into your executive summary, or consider linking out to it as additional information.